-Once Unity College has been invoiced for the student enrolment in the course, any refund for withdrawal from the course must be sought directly with the provider.
+Once Unity College has been invoiced for the student enrolment in the course, any refund for withdrawal from the course would be at the discretion of the external RTO provider.
+Usually, this is done on a pro-rata basis depending on units started.
+Most RTO's will refund the funds to the student via the school as the school will have paid the invoice.
+In these cases, Unity College will apply the credit to the student's school account.
 Students and parents should carefully read their refund policy as outlined by these providers.
-Please note: Some course costs are based on minimum numbers of students enrolling and withdrawals that put the class size below the minimum will not be able to be refunded.
+Please note: Some course costs are based on minimum numbers of students enrolling and withdrawals that put class size below the minimum will not be able to be refunded.